Kiva Lounge and Bar / The Morgue - Bar Rescue Update - Open or Closed?

 The bartender doesn’t know how to make either of the drinks.

-When they are served there are particles floating in the drink as the glass wasn’t cleaned properly!
+When they are served there are particles floating in the drink.

 Chris delivers the food into the bar himself with his stained shirt.

-The girls order their meals and Jon is timing how long it takes for them to receive it.
+Jon is timing how long it takes for them to receive it.

-After 4 mins the ticket is still on the table and cooking has not even started.
+After 4 mins the ticket is still on the table.

-In the kitchen, Chris cross contaminates the food he prepares using his sweaty, unwashed hands and uses a dirty stove.
+In the kitchen, Chris cross contaminates the food he prepares.

 At this point Jon has had enough and goes into the bar to confront the owners.

-It is clear that they are present but not paying attention to all shortcomings of the bar.
+However, they are not paying attention to all shortcomings of the bar.

-He takes the owners to the kitchen and tells them what has been happening.
+He takes the owners to the kitchen.

 They laugh and say that Chris should use gloves.